 |---|---|---|---|---|

-Concrete examples: an NVIDIA RTX 3060 (12GB VRAM) runs the 12B model with room to spare.
+Concrete examples: an NVIDIA RTX 3060 (12GB VRAM) runs gemma4:e4b comfortably.
 The RTX 4070 (12GB) handles it even faster thanks to the newer Ada Lovelace architecture.
-Apple Silicon Macs with M1 Pro/Max and 16GB unified memory run the 12B model smoothly and can stretch to the 27B with slightly longer response times.
+Apple Silicon Macs with M1 Pro/Max and 16GB unified memory run gemma4:e4b smoothly; machines with 24-32GB unified memory are better candidates for gemma4:26b or gemma4:31b.

-My recommendation: run the 12B model for autocomplete and keep the 27B loaded for chat tasks.
+My recommendation: run gemma4:e2b or gemma4:e4b for autocomplete and keep gemma4:26b loaded for deeper chat tasks if your hardware can handle it.
 Continue lets you configure different models for different features, so you can get the speed of the smaller model where it matters and the quality of the larger one where you need it.

 Gemma 4 vs GitHub Copilot: What I Actually Found After a Month